luispflamminger/gateway-kong-charts/README.md

 Therefore the Admin-API-Ingress is disabled.
 For Mor details see [External access](#External-access).

 By default, we protect the Admin API via a dedicated service and route together with the jwt-plugin.
 You need to add the used issuer.
-Be aware that if you set a configuration in the values.yaml, this Admin API setup will **not** be applied.

 ### SSL Verification